 ---|

-- Best for: college, office, school |
+โ Best for: college, office, school |

-- Expensive |
+โ Expensive |

-- Heavier than regular backpacks |
+โ Heavier than regular backpacks |

-- Much more durable |
+โ Much more durable |

-- Signature authentic looks |
+โ Signature authentic looks |

-Here’s another backpack type that has recently gained a lot of popularity – leather backpacks.
-Although genuine leather backpacks can cost hundreds of dollars, they’re insanely durable, and the signature vintage style looks just amazing, which is why they’re so popular.
+Hereโs another backpack type that has recently gained a lot of popularity โ leather backpacks.
+Although genuine leather backpacks can cost hundreds of dollars, theyโre insanely durable, and the signature vintage style looks just amazing, which is why theyโre so popular.
+Compared to regular backpacks, leather backpacks are heavier, have less space inside, and arenโt as comfortable.

-If you decide to go with a leather backpack, make sure to get one that’s made out of real leather, not faux.
-Instead of lasting one or two years, they’ll last decades.
-Also, another solid option is to get a leather/canvas backpack, which looks similarly good but will be more comfortable and more practical.
+However, many people still prefer to use them over regular backpacks, mainly because of their good looks.
+If you decide to go with a leather backpack, make sure to get one thatโs made out of real leather, not faux.
+The faux leather will last a year or two, while genuine leather can last decades.
+Another solid option is to get a leather/canvas backpack, which looks similarly good but will be more comfortable and practical.

 Read Next: Top 20 Best Vintage Style Suitcases Compared